 Researchers believe that a return to traditional dietary patterns can help reduce these disease problems because of better balance of calories and beneficial nutrients.
 They note that staple crops like corn and legumes have antidiabetic, antioxidant and anti-hypertension potential.
 These foods also provide certain protective phenolic phytochemicals that are beneficial for heart health, reversing hypertension as a natural remedy for high blood pressure and controlling blood sugar levels.

-Adverse Effects and Concerns
+Risks, Side Effects and Concerns

 1. When It’s Genetically Modified